Close menu Resources for... William & Mary

 Registration

-Your W&M Username enables you to register for courses through Banner.
+Your W&M Username enables you to register for courses through PATH.
 Registration for fall and spring terms begins on the first day of classes.
 For summer terms, the date registration begins will be listed on the academic calendar.
 Remember to check the academic calendar for important term dates.

 Audit a Course

-You will not be able to select audit status when you register in Banner.
+You will not be able to select audit status when you register in PATH.
 If you wish to audit an undergraduate course, fill out the Undergraduate Permission to Audit form (pdf), have your instructor sign off, then submit the completed form to the University Registrar's Office for processing by the add/drop deadline for the term.

 Graduate Courses